Active Ingredients 101

 • Glycerin – humectant, deeply hydrates

-• Ceramides – replenish lipid barrier
+• Ceramides – replenish and protect the skin barrier

 • Panthenol (Vitamin B5) – soothes + hydrates

-• Squalane – lightweight oil
+• Squalane – hydrating lightweight oil that mimics our skin's natural oils

 • Urea – hydrates + gently exfoliates